KGI COMMUNICATIONS LLC (“KGI,” “we,” “our,” or “us”) is committed to an open Internet and supports the following Net Neutrality principles:

 A. Service Description and Pricing: Links to a current description of the categories of Internet access service offered to residential and business Customers are available here, including pricing, expected and actual access speed and latency, and the suitability of the service for real-time applications:

 Details of all plans are available at https://kgicomm.com/residential-1

-For customized business plans, please contact us at (540) 709-7070 or fill out the form available at https://kgicomm.com/request-for-internet.
-See https://kgicomm.com/business for a list of various business pricing packages.
+For customized commercial plans, please contact us at (540) 709-7070 or fill out the form available at https://kgicomm.com/request-for-internet.
+See https://kgicomm.com/commercial for a list of various business pricing packages.
 Not all packages are available in all areas.